Links

 PNG Institute of Medical Research

-Professor Peter Siba has appointed to the Director's position at the Institute of Medical Research.
-The previous incumbent Professor Reeder is going finish to pursue his interests as a Medical Research Scientist.
-In the past Prof Reeder has won the highest awards for excellent researches in Malaria and has secured huge funding to the Institute during his stint.
+Professor Peter Siba has been appointed to the Director's position at the Institute of Medical Research.
+(PNGIMR) The previous incumbent Professor Reeder is going finish to pursue his interests as a Medical Research Scientist.
+In the past Prof Reeder has won the highest awards for excellent researches in Malaria and has secured huge funding for the Institute during his stint.

 Bed Donation